TarteelTamimi/Mastering-JavaScript-in-20-Days/Day1.md

 document.getElementById('p2-name').append(" & Sara")      //will add sara to the sacond player document.querySelector("header h2").append(" and love")   //will append "and love" to the second header
 ```

-> ## Notes
-> - Document: Speciel built-in object that represent the whole page.
-> - MDN(Mozilla Developer Network) -> for reference end documentation.
-> - Difficults in JavaScript👎Validation / naming things / errors.
-> - Changes in Browser console will not be saved.

 ## Challenges